Pavan-1997/AWS_EKS_3-TIER-APP/README.md

 ---

-1. Now goto EC2 from AWS Console -> Click on Launch instance
+1. a) Now goto EC2 from AWS Console -> Click on Launch instance

 	Give a name